pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/billing-managers.md

 ---
-title_tag: "Pulumi Service: Billing Managers"
+title_tag: "Pulumi Cloud: Billing Managers"
 title: "Billing Managers"
 meta_desc: The Billing Manager role gives customers the ability to have someone in their Pulumi Organization manage billing operations.
 Learn more about this role here.
 menu: